What’s behind Anbang’s record-breaking $19B hotel play?

 On Sunday, the business world was buzzing about the Beijing-based insurer’s deal to buy the 16-property Strategic Hotels & Resorts portfolio from the Blackstone Group for a record $6.5 billion.
-Just hours later, the Associated Press reported that a consortium led by Anbang was the mystery bidder behind the $12.8 billion cash offer for hotel owner and operator Starwood Hotels & Resorts.
+Just hours later, the Associated Press reported that a consortium led by Anbang was the mystery bidder behind the $12.8 billion cash offer for hotel real estate investment trust Starwood Hotels & Resorts.

 Anbang’s play comes as industry leaders voice concern that Chinese investment in U.S. commercial assets has reached a peak.
 If both deals close (which is far from certain in the case of Starwood), Anbang will have spent close to 10 times the total it paid Blackstone for the Waldorf Astoria hotel a year ago.